susan-davis/stellar-core/BIBLE.md

 The Quellans lack the distinction between "enlisted" and "officer" found in human military organizations.
 Rank 1 could be said to roughly correspond to the responsibilities of junior enlisted, rank 2 to NCOs, rank 3 to junior officers, and so forth, but there is no barrier to advancement from rank 2 to rank 3, and no separate recruiting pipeline that moves trainees from a cadet status to rank 3.

 Quellan ranks are divided into sub-ranks, each with its own modifier prefix.

-Sub-rank 1 takes the prefix "Second", sub-rank 2 takes no prefix, sub-rank 3 takes the prefix "Senior", and sub-rank 4 takes the prefix "Grand." ("Second Supreme" and "Supreme" are sub-ranks 5 and 6 respectively, but are restricted in the number of Quellans who can hold that sub-rank.)
-There is also a training sub-rank 0, which takes the prefix "Third."
-Generally, the "Second" sub-rank is used for second-in-command figures at each command level, and is the entry level rank for individual contributors at each level.
+- Training sub-rank 0: Third
+- Sub-rank 1: Second
+- Sub-rank 2: no prefix; "First" when needed to distinguish the holder from Seconds and Thirds
+- Sub-rank 3: Senior
+- Sub-rank 4: Grand (highest sub-rank without selection to a limited number of slots)
+- Sub-rank 5: Second Supreme (very restricted numbers)
+- Sub-rank 6: Supreme (unique per level of organization)

 Sub-ranks have a second function: they qualify Quellans for membership in the Senior Council, Grand Council, and Supreme Council, respectively.
 These councils advise senior leadership at various levels of the empire, and confer additional social status.
 Promotion to "Second" of a higher rank requires a Quellan to forgo their council membership earned from their lower rank, and many Quellans decline promotion for this reason.
 That has the effect of creating a whole stratum of Grand Warriors and Grand Leaders in the Quellan military, equivalent to long-service career NCOs from other galactic powers.